A great local restaurant in Phuket Town

-One Chun Restaurant (One Chun means ‘Monday’) is one of the best Thai restaurants in Phuket town.
-Serving a southern Thai cuisine without compromise, One Chun first succeeded with locals who are not easy to impress when it comes to their food.
+One Chun Restaurant (One Chun means ‘Monday’) is one of the best Thai restaurants in Phuket Town.
+Serving southern Thai and uniquely Phuket cuisine without compromise.
+One Chun first succeeded with locals who are not easy to impress when it comes to their food.
 The young owner Khun Prang found the right formula: great food, reasonable price, fun atmosphere, excellent service and good location.
 Now you too can enjoy real Thai food the way we love it here.

 One Chun Phuket is fun and cosy with a family and friends atmosphere.
 A special mention about the creative retro decor with brick walls covered with old clocks, vintage radios, old television sets from the 60s and even an old cinema camera.

 But ultimately, what matters most is still the food!
 We went to One Chun several times: this is the real deal, Thai food as it should be.
 When you order, the staff will ask you how spicy you like it but make no mistake, for some dishes are known to be fierce, if you say ‘I like it spicy because I’m no beginner and I’m a real man!’
 Get ready for a blast.
 You have to see how many locals enjoy the place to know this is the right place when it comes to southern food.

 We ordered all kinds of specialities but if you need help here are some of the ones we enjoyed as you can see in the photos:

 Curry crab served with cold thin rice vermicelli (390 Baht, which is cheaper than its neighbour Raya House)